-- 48. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (b) the occurrence of an insolvency-related event with regard to the originator or the servicer;

-The occurrence of any of the following events will constitute an Early Termination Events (see Condition 11):

-- <<(d) Agos or any third party Servicer is declared insolvent or becomes subject to bankruptcy proceedings; a liquidator or administrative receiver is appointed or a resolution is passed for such appointment; a resolution is passed by Agos or by the relevant third party Servicer for the commencement of any of such proceedings or the whole or any substantial part of Agos's assets are subject to enforcement proceedings; or - (e) Agos or any third party Servicer carries out any action for the purpose of rescheduling its own debts, in full or with respect to a material portion thereof, or postponing the maturity dates thereof, enters into any extrajudicial arrangement with all or a material portion of its creditors (including any arrangement for the assignment of its assets in favour of its creditors), files any petition for the suspension of its payments or any court grants a moratorium for the fulfilment of its debts or the enforcement of the security securing its debts and the Representative of the Noteholders, in its justified opinion, deems that any of the above events has or may have a material adverse effect on Agos's or third party Servicer's financial conditions; or - (f) a resolution is passed for the winding up, liquidation or dissolution of Agos or any third party Servicer, except a winding up for the purposes of or pursuant to an amalgamation or reconstruction not related to the events specified under paragraphs (d) and (e) above; or (i) on any Calculation Date, the Delinquent Ratio exceeds the Delinquent Relevant Threshold; [...]>>.
+STS criteria SEE RELATED EBA GUIDELINES 47. (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; Verified?
+Yes PCS Comment The occurrence of any of the following events will constitute an Early Termination Event (see Condition 11) and definition of Early Termination Event: <<(i) on any Calculation Date, the Delinquent Ratio exceeds the Delinquent Relevant Threshold; or>>; and <<(k) on 2 (two) consecutive Calculation Dates, the Default Ratio exceeds the Default Relevant Threshold; (...)>>.
+48 SEE RELATED EBA GUIDELINES STS criteria 48. (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; Verified?
+Yes PCS Comment The occurrence of any of the following events will constitute an Early Termination Event (see Condition 11) and definition of Early Termination Event: <<(d) Agos or any third party Servicer is declared insolvent or becomes subject to bankruptcy proceedings; a liquidator or administrative receiver is appointed or a resolution is passed for such appointment: a resolution is passed by Agos or by the relevant third party Servicer for the commencement of any of such proceedings or the whole or any substantial part of Agos's assets are subject to enforcement proceedings; or (e) Agos or any third party Servicer carries out any action for the purpose of rescheduling its own debts, in full or with respect to a material portion thereof, or postponing the maturity dates thereof, enters into any extrajudicial arrangement with all or a material portion of its creditors (including any arrangement for the assignment of its assets in favour of its creditors), files any petition for the suspension of its payments or any court grants a moratorium for the fulfilment of its debts or the enforcement of the security securing its debts and the Representative of the Noteholders, in its justified opinion, deems that any of the above events has or may have a material adverse effect on Agos's or third party Servicer's financial conditions; or (f) a resolution is passed for the winding up, liquidation or dissolution of Agos or any third party Servicer, except a winding up for the purposes of or pursuant to an amalgamation or reconstruction not related to the events specified under paragraphs (d) and (e) above;>>.
+49 STS criteria SEE RELATED EBA GUIDELINES 49. (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event); Yes Verified?
+PCS Comment